solohan22/Vehicle-Tracking/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on three scales using YCrCb full-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provides the following example results:

 ![alt text][image4]
 ---